timescale/docs/install/installation-kubernetes.md

 ```bash
 helm delete my-release
 ```
-Some items such as Persistent Volume Claims and S3 backups are not removed immediately.
-To purge these items, see the [Administrator Guide][admin-guide].
+Some items such as Persistent Volume Claims (PVC) and S3 backups are not removed immediately.
+For more information about purging these items, see the [Administrator Guide][admin-guide].

 ## Where to next
 Now that you have your first TimescaleDB database up and running, see